hoangtan2002/yuuko/README.md

 # yuuko

-A description of this project.
+A recreation of the Yuuko alert dialog meme with Libadwaita + GTK4